Euphorbiaceae - Spurges

 The Euphorbiaceae is a very large, widely distributed family including around 300 genera and 7700 species, mainly non-succulent herbs, shrubs and trees found in temperate, sub-tropical and tropical climates.
-The spurge family takes its name from the genus Euphorbia.
+The spurge family takes its name from the genus Euphorbia that includes many choice succulent plants of interest to the collector.

 The Euphorbiaceae have very distinctive small cup-shaped compound flowers.
 The flower is technically known as a cyathium, consisting of a cup-like involucre containing a single pistil (female flower) surrounded by male flowers, each contributing a single stamen.
 The cyathium may be surrounded by brightly coloured bracts that give the appearance of a large flower.
 However, some species of Euphorbia have separate male and female plants and some species e.g. Euphorbia obesa may produce a mixture of male, female and bisexual flowers.